From Pain to Perspective

 I reached out to my friend Jen—we’ve been back and forth since she read my post on Friday.
 I showed her the before-and-after pic of my stomach.

-She was like, “Damn, girl, I might need that.”
+She was like, Damn, girl, I might need that.”
 Haha!
 It was drastic—from looking eight months pregnant to completely sucked in.

 Both of us are on a healing journey.
 We struggle with different things, but we hear each other out, and every time we interact, I walk away with more knowledge and more wisdom.

-And she shared this with me: “I totally understand, hun.
+She shared this with me: I totally understand, hun.
 I love my back and stomach… we mourn together lol.
 Trying to look at my body like a warrior—it’s carried me through it all, and I’m thankful.
 So, learning to love my battle scars.”

-Oof.
-That’s how it felt in my soul.
+I felt that in my soul.

 It was exactly what I needed to hear in that moment—lying on my bed after a good cry.
 It totally switched up the gears in my head.
-I’m not quite there yet—my wounds are still very fresh.
-But to have that perspective, to twist it and look at it like that instead of feeling sad, is huge.
+I’m not quite there yet—my wounds are still very fresh, but to have that perspective, to twist it and look at it like that instead of feeling sad, is huge.

 This is why people need to talk to each other—about the things that bother you, the things that hurt.
 You never know what’s gonna come back.
 You never know who’s got the 411.